ningchencontact/azure-docs.zh-tw/articles/sql-database/sql-database-metrics-diag-logging.md

 ---
 title: 計量和診斷記錄
-description: 瞭解如何在 Azure SQL Database 中啟用診斷，以儲存資源使用率和查詢執行統計資料的相關資訊。
+description: Learn how to enable diagnostics in Azure SQL Database to store information about resource utilization and query execution statistics.
 services: sql-database
 ms.service: sql-database
 ms.subservice: monitor